Why study SfW Automotive Skills?

 You may be able to progress to:

-- A Modern Apprenticeship leading to a Scottish Vocational Qualification (SVQ) levels 2 or 3 in automotive subjects such as: light/heavy vehicle maintenance and repair, vehicle parts operations, vehicle fitting, specialist tyre fitting, motorcycle maintenance and repair, vehicle body repair or vehicle accident repair mechanical, electrical and trim (MET).
+- A Modern Apprenticeship leading to a Scottish Vocational Qualification (SVQ) at SCQF Levels 5 or 6 in automotive subjects such as: light/heavy vehicle maintenance and repair, vehicle parts operations, vehicle fitting, specialist tyre fitting, motorcycle maintenance and repair, vehicle body repair or vehicle accident repair mechanical, electrical and trim (MET).

 - A one year full time National Certificate (NC) or National Qualification (NQ) in automotive engineering or motor vehicle engineering at a local college of further education.